JonnyDavison/daily_sales/README.md

 - Click "Create new app"
 - Name app and select location
 - Add Config Vars for Creds and Port in Settings tab
-- Add the buildbacks to Python and NodeJS in that order
+- Add the build packs to Python and NodeJS in that order
 - Select appropriate deployment method, GitHub
 - Connect to Github and link to repository
 - Enable automatic deployment and/or deploy manually